iamkpregmi/30-days-coding-challenge-python/README.md

 Day 2
   -> Create simple Django form that's take some argument perform action it
      and show result on the result page.
+  -> Blogpost Site
+     this is the simple python Django site for blog posting, It's develop with the help of tinymce editor for text editing on admin side.
 ============================================================================